-Check out these great productivity apps for iPhone and iPad to help you get things done quicker and smarter.
+These productivity apps for iPhone and iPad will help you get things done quicker and smarter.

 They’re like an outboard brain, storing stuff to stop it buzzing around your subconscious.
 In this article, we look at apps which help you get stuff done, included task managers, planners and spreadsheets.

 There's never been a better time to sort out all your passwords, with the recent Heartbleed security bug meaning that many of your passwords may conceivably have been compromised.
 It's all very well doing the right thing and coming up with insanely complex passwords for website log-ins, but they're then extremely tough to remember.
 1Password provides the means to log-in to websites with a single tap and store information you don't want others chancing across.